nisargUpadhyay24/KickStarter-Campaign/KickStarter-Campaign-Analysis/README.md

       Here, you will see that the slicer is only connected to one of the pivot table as shown below:

 ![image](https://user-images.githubusercontent.com/13681798/117744643-17c7ff00-b1d7-11eb-9ebf-e4edfbb82fb6.png)

+3) Repeat the same process for thr remaining two slicers.